 To cover debt and other financial obligations

 However, at some point, you'll pay off your car, make that last mortgage payment, and see your you child graduate from college and move off to build a life of their own.
 At that point, you likely don't need the same amount of coverage.
 While it certainly doesn't hurt to have the extra coverage provided by level term insurance, it may be the case that a new family can't afford the premiums, or otherwise need to find a more budget-friendly policy.
-In such a circumstance, a decreasing term might be a great option.
+Decreasing term life insurance is often used to cover these types of needs and may be a great option in such circumstances.

 Yet another use case can be found in the world of small businesses

 .
-When two or more people start a business together, they might find that a decreasing term policy is perfect for covering loans and other business expenses in the event that one of them should pass before they are paid off.
+When two or more people start a business together, they might find that a decreasing term policy is perfect for covering a business loan or other business expenses in the event that one of them should pass before they are paid off.

-How is a decreasing term policy different than credit or mortgage insurance?
+How is a decreasing term policy different than credit or mortgage protection insurance?

 A decreasing term can be designed to match your mortgage, too, but one of the main differences between those policies has to do with who receives the benefit in the event of your passing (i.e. the beneficiary).
 In the case of mortgage insurance, the death benefit will more than likely go to the mortgage lending company or the bank rather than a spouse or loved one.